apache/druid/docs/development/extensions-contrib/gce-extensions.md

 The configuration of the autoscaler is quite simple and it is made of two levels only.

-The external level specifies the `type`—always `gce` in this case— and two numeric values, the `maxNumWorkers` and `minNumWorkers` used to define the bounduaries in between which the number of instances must be at any time.
+The external level specifies the `type`—always `gce` in this case— and two numeric values, the `maxNumWorkers` and `minNumWorkers` used to define the boundaries in between which the number of instances must be at any time.

 The internal level is the `envConfig` and it is used to specify